Science and technology in Venezuela: Ecology

+It is thus that Hermano Ginés together with committed young students of the College La Salle of Caracas, created in 1940 the Society of Natural Sciences La Salle, from which the La Salle Foundation born in 1957.
+These visionaries sowed the seed of science, knowledge and education, in a country urged by lights.
+Along with the biologist Fernando Cervigón founded the Estación de Investigaciones Marinas de Margarita ("Margarita Marine Research Station"), where, discovered and described many species of fish of the South Eastern Caribbean, in addition to teaching ichthyology courses, directed several professorial and postgraduate theses.
+He was the author of several works on the fish, and on the coastal and ocean environment. of Venezuela.
+Among these was the multi volume Los Peces Marinos de Venezuela ("The Marine Fish of Venezuela") which started publication in 1966 with its first two volumes, with the sixth and final volume being published in 2011.
+He was also the co founder and president of the Museo del Mar of Margarita.
+Several centers of La Salle Foundation today rooted in most places of Venezuela, serving its people and its Environment.

 Leandro Aristeguieta (Guasipati, 1923 – Caracas, 2012), botanist graduated at the Central University of Venezuela.
 In 1959 participated in the design of the Park of the East (now Park Generalísimo Francisco de Miranda) together with Brazilian landscape architect Roberto Burle Marx, Fernando Tabora and John Stoddart, who combined the majesty of the national flora with a small but varied zoological collection.
 Individual number of the Academy of Physical, Mathematical and Natural Sciences, having been 1st vice-president (1997–2001), and president (2001–2003).
 In his honor was designated a Hall of the Faculty of Sciences of the Central University of Venezuela.
 Doctor Honoris Causa of the University of Carabobo.